-- Develop and implement a social media campaign to educate the public about improving water quality in Lake Okabena and Lake Ocheda. - Work with Nobles County to provide invasive species prevention programs for the county's lakes. - Work with Worthington to implement the public education components of the city's Stormwater Pollution Prevention Plan. - Work with Worthington Public Utilities to implement the best management practices and educational components of the wellhead protection plan and plans to supplement the city's water supply. - Work with the Lake Okabena Improvement Association (LOIA) to do water quality monitoring and non-point source pollution prevention education programs. - Produce brochures, press releases or newspaper advertisements or website factsheets on non-point source pollution prevention. - Financially support and provide staff for educational programs at the Prairie Wetlands Learning Area. - Lead watershed district tours for Worthington High School classes, Minnesota West Classes and interested community groups. - Organize and lead a tour of the Prairie View pond expansion project after construction is completed.
-Install a sign explaining how the pond and filters work. - Provide presentations, as requested, for school classes and community groups. - Support with staff time the Prairie Ecology Bus Center environmental education programs.
+- Develop and implement a social media campaign to educate the public about improving water quality in Lake Okabena and Lake Ocheda. - Work with Nobles County to provide invasive species prevention programs for the county's lakes. - Work with Worthington to implement the public education components of the city's Stormwater Pollution Prevention Plan. - Work with Worthington Public Utilities to implement the best management practices and educational components of the wellhead protection plan and plans to supplement the city's water supply. - Work with the Lake Okabena Improvement Association (LOIA) to do water quality monitoring and non-point source pollution prevention education programs. - Produce brochures, press releases or newspaper advertisements or website factsheets on non-point source pollution prevention. - Financially support and provide staff for educational programs at the Prairie Wetlands Learning Area. - Lead watershed district tours for Worthington High School classes, Minnesota West Classes and interested community groups. - Organize and lead a tour of the Prairie View pond expansion project after construction is completed. - Provide presentations, as requested, for school classes and community groups. - Support with staff time the Prairie Ecology Bus Center environmental education programs.